BeardedGinger/dont-stage-me-bro/readme.txt

 == Description ==

-Works with the staging feature on WP Engine and displays a controllable notice letting others know whether or not it is okay to overwrite the existing staging site.
+Don’t Stage Me Bro - a ‘shockingly’ useful plugin that makes sure you or your team never accidentally overwrite a staging site on WP Engine again.
+Gives you an easy-to-use toggle button to show whether or not your staging site is ok to overwrite.

-Do you use a different hosting provider that has a similar staging site feature?
-Contact us and we'd be happy to look into integrating it here.
+Actively being developed and improved.
+Feel free to submit issues and fork at: https://github.com/BeardedGinger/dont-stage-me-bro

 == Installation ==